emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ## Extensible Authentication Protocol (EAP) Registry

-IANA is instructed to update the "Method Types" regisry to change the Reference field for Value "55" as follows:
+IANA is instructed to update the "Method Types" registry to change the Reference field for Value "55" as follows:

 ~~~~
 Value,Description,Reference